grimmelm/ctech404/ctech402/module_2/M2_Codio_PROJECT-Remove-Append/exercise_specs.md

 #Option # 2:
 This may be too complicated.
-Write program to remove odd elements instead
+Write program to remove odd elements instead:

+The code editor contains a list of integer values.
+Write a program that removes all odd numbers from the list using list methods.
+Print the list to the screen.

 ## Any Unique Requirements or Notes?